You are here

 TSET’s investment in the Physician Manpower Training Commission (PMTC) combats Oklahoma’s physician shortage in medically underserved parts of the state.

-Through the Oklahoma Medical Loan Repayment program, 26 physicians are practicing in Oklahoma’s rural and underserved areas.
+Through the Oklahoma Physician Loan Repayment program, 38 physicians are currently practicing in Oklahoma’s rural and underserved areas.
 To date, 54% have chosen to continue practicing medicine in rural or underserved communities across the state.

 In May 2019, the TSET Board of Directors voted to extend the contract for another 5 years with the Physician Manpower Training Commission to recruit and retain physicians in rural Oklahoma.
 This will allow an additional 42 physicians to be placed in rural and medically underserved areas in Oklahoma.